 They start to become big in France only in 2017.
 They created original topics for their videos.
 I find it pretty funny the videos where they have to call people from their contacts list or the videos where they have to guess if the guest is telling a true or a false story.

 Those two French guys have weird humor that I especially like.
 They started with the YouTube channel “10 minutes à perdre” and came back with a new channel “Bapt&Gael” years later.
 I liked their video “pour combien“.

 Subsection: Group of YouTubers

 This channel was bought by the French channel Canal Plus.
 They create higher-quality videos thanks to the French channel.
-In this channel, there are Greg Guillotin, Ludovik, or Monsieur Poulp.
-One great video about the Friendzone:
+In this channel, there are Greg Guillotin, Ludovik, and Monsieur Poulp.
+One great video about the Friendzone.

 This channel produces good-quality videos.
 I really enjoy this video about being friends forever after a relationship.
 This video regroups all I like humor, reflection on life, and great text, written by the talented FloBer by the way.

 14 – Jerome Neil

 Around 1.1M subscribers